NJ schools awarded gifts for environmental programs

-NEW JERSEY (WPVI) --In celebration of Earth Day two New Jersey schools were surprised with checks to enhance their environmental programs.
+NEW JERSEY (WPVI) --In celebration of Earth Day two New Jersey schools, one a special needs school and one a diverse high school, were surprised with checks to enhance their environmental programs.

 The students at Archbishop Damiano School in Westville, Gloucester County have worked tirelessly building their horticultural program.